krypto-kiddo/krypto-kiddo/README.md

-- 👋 Hi, I’m @krypto-kiddo
+- 👋 Hi, I’m @krypto-kiddo , Blockchain Developer Intern at Strawhats DAO

 - Known as A2XiZED in the metaverse... and as Yashwardhan Dixit in the universe xD